SamNguyen228/SamNguyen228/README.md

 - 🌍 I love learning new technologies.
 - 🎮 Game and code addict.
-- ✨ Always looking to collaborate on exciting projects!
+- ✨ Always looking to collaborate on exciting projects.
 - 🏸 Sports are my life